biancapeterlin/Zybo-Z7-HW/README.md

 # Zybo Z7 Hardware Repository

-## Zybo Z7-10 HDMI Input/Output Demo
+## Zybo Z7-10 HDMI Input/Output Dem

 For more information on the Zybo Z7, see its [Resource Center](https://reference.digilentinc.com/reference/programmable-logic/zybo-z7/start) on the Digilent Wiki.